 The best baking method for frozen garlic bread is to preheat the oven to 200°C and place the frozen bread slices on a baking sheet.
 Bake for 10-13 minutes or until the bread is golden brown and crispy.
 Wrap the frozen garlic bread in aluminium foil for a softer texture before placing it in the oven.
 Remember to keep an eye on the bread as it bakes to prevent burning.
 Serve the garlic bread hot and enjoy the delicious aroma of freshly baked garlic.

-Optimising Store-bought Bread with Extra Cheesy Toppings
+Optimising Store-Bought Bread with Extra Cheesy Toppings

 Take store-bought bread to the next level by adding extra cheesy toppings.
 Sprinkle some shredded mozzarella and cheddar on top before toasting it in the oven or in a pan.
 You can spread some parmesan cheese and butter on the bread before grilling.
 The added cheese will elevate the flavour and make your store-bought bread feel like a homemade treat.